 |Kyanite||Greenville County, Henry’s Knob, York County|

-Gold is relatively easy to find in South Carolina, primarily due to the Carolina Slate Belt, where plenty of known gold-producing areas is located.
-You can find gold in Lancaster County, Chesterfield County, the Kings Mountain Belt that runs from Abbeville to McCormick, Cherokee, and York counties, and Piedmont.
+Gold is relatively easy to find in South Carolina, primarily due to the Carolina Slate Belt, where plenty of known gold-producing areas are located.
+You can find gold in Lancaster County, Chesterfield County, and the Kings Mountain Belt that runs from Abbeville to McCormick, Cherokee, York counties, and Piedmont.